6529-Collections/6529-Prenode/README.md

 ### 2.1 Configure AWS CLI

+Sign in to your AWS account.

+1. Create the IAM user you want to use, initially with no access policies attached.
+1. Add a new IAM policy along the lines of the provided [IAM policy example](scripts/prenode-iam-policy-example.json), making sure you scope it your new user properly.
+1. Attach this policy to the user you created.
-Sign in to your AWS account, create the IAM role you want to use, and generate a new Access Key.
+1. Now view the user's Security Credentials and generate a new Access Key.

 Set up your command line interface with a profile that uses this access key, secret access key, and your default region: